 The need for choline has been known for some time, but it hasn’t been emphasized nearly enough.
 This required nutrient is a must for keeping your mental focus and memory, prenatal nutrition, sticking with your exercise regimen and physical activity, and helping your heart and liver.
 If you haven’t been giving choline much thought, I urge you to do so, and to add it to your daily regimen starting now.

-Whether you are looking to boost your energy levels, stay sharp mentally, provide optimal prenatal nutrition, or help recover from exercise, I recommend taking 144 mg of choline, along with additional B vitamins three times daily.
+Whether you are looking to boost your energy levels, stay sharp mentally, provide optimal prenatal nutrition, or help recover from exercise, I recommend taking 144 mg of choline, along with a full complement of B vitamins like B1, B2, B6, B12, folate, niacin, and pantothenic acid three times daily.